Gregaf/makefile-templates/README.md

-# makefile-templates
+# Makefile Templates

-Repository for Makefile templates
+This repository serves as a store for Makefile templates to pull from.